sagnikb/2022_microsoft_ionq_challenge/README.md

 We have utilized this simple game to understand the complex concepts of Quantum Mechanics.

-# Steps: PAQman
+## Steps: PAQman

 1. Setup:
 2. Draw the maze : This function sets the background of the screen for starting the game.
 3. Draw PAQman : We need to set a starting position and direction for PacMan.
 4. Move PAQman
-5. Increase the score : When PAQman moves over a dot, the score increases by one, and the dot is removed.
+5. Increase the score : When PAQman moves over an H gate or a CNOT gate, the score increases by one, and the dot is removed.
-6. Add the ghosts : First, we need to add the starting positions of our ghosts.
+6. Add the ghosts : We add the starting positions of our ghosts.
+Ghosts generate randomly on any empty starting square, and move in their current direction as long as it is legal.
+When such movement is not legal, it picks one of the available directions.
+7. Add the gates: the gates also spawn randomly on any available open position.
+We have ensured that two gates are not generated at the same point.

+## Future Directions

+* Since Pacman can use H and CNOT gates to generate Bell pairs, it can run a teleportation protocol between two points.
+This adds another quantum aspect to the game
+* Currently the game has no lives counter, we can add that.
+* We can add other gates like rotation gates
+* We can add advanced levels
+* We can treat multiqubit states that will add new gates and gameplay features
+* We can make the ghosts emply search algorithms for Pacman, currently they just move randomly.